 There was also no reproductive cycle information available for PTH so we again assumed Rc = 1 yr.
-The estimated reference points varied between the three methods, with mean F{msm} of 0.07, 0.02, and 0.03 for Methods 1 to 3 (Table 4, Figure 9).
-The estimated natural mortality may have played a role in causing the disparity.
-The method based on t{max} (Eqn 2a) yielded a larger M (mean = 0.35) than the method based on growth (Eqn 2b) (mean = 0.13) and M from other estimators.
-This may indicate that the estimated longevity in literature (mean t{max} = 19.0 yrs for both sexes, or mean t{max} = 22.2 yrs for females) were biased low (Clarke et al., 2015).
+The estimated reference points varied between the three methods, with mean F{msm} of 0.06, 0.02, and 0.03 for Methods 1 to 3 (Table 4, Figure 9).
+The longevity from literature ranged from 14 to 28.5 and we again used the maximum value.
+The estimated natural mortality may have played a role in causing the disparity between Methods 1 and 2.
+The method based on t{max} (Eqn 2a) yielded a larger M (mean = 0.23) than the method based on growth (Eqn 2b) (mean = 0.13) and M from other estimators.
+It was unclear whether the maximum t{max} was still biased low.
 Conventional techniques to resolve growth rings in older shark can be very unreliable.
 The revision of longevity in white sharks would seem to be a good example of the potential underestimation of longevity (Hamady et al., 2014).